 - you can use an online email checker yourself.

 Always try to contact an editor, a content marketer or a content manager.
-A lot of websites will leave a general contact on their website (like [email protected] and [email protected]).
+A lot of websites will leave a general contact on their website (like info@ and contact@).
 By going the extra mile, you will already be scoring brownie points.

 Lastly, don’t add too many people from the same website to your contact list so you don’t get marked as a spammer.
 One or two if you’re sure about your contact, up to ~5 contacts if you are firing blindly.